-- Apply ice for up to 15 to 20 minutes at a time.
-This can be done as often as once an hour. - If your incision isn't fully healed, protect it with a cold pack (gel pack, crushed ice or frozen vegetables) wrapped in plastic and a dry tea towel or pillowcase. - If your incision is fully healed, you can try using damp cold as it will penetrate more deeply and is easier to tolerate.
+- If using cold packs (ie. gel packs, crushed ice, frozen vegetables), protect your skin by wrapping the cold pack in a dry tea towel or pillowcase. - If your incision is fully healed, you can try using damp cold as it will penetrate more deeply and is easier to tolerate.
 Wrap your cold pack in a damp tea towel or pillowcase and place it directly over the area that is painful.

-Note: In hospital, cold will be applied by nursing/physiotherapy staff using a cryocuff, to help with pain and swelling.
+Note: In hospital, cold will be applied by nursing/physiotherapy staff using a cryocuff, to help with pain and swelling, unless you bring an alternate icing device.